goertzenator/yamler/README.md

 `failsafe` and `json` are defined by the yaml spec.
 They are of limited use, however the schema modules can be instructive if you want to write your own.

-The `core` schema (defined by the yaml spec) has most of waht you need to make good use of yaml.
+The `core` schema (defined by the yaml spec) has most of what you need to make good use of yaml.
 The `erlang` schema extends core with [merge](http://yaml.org/type/merge.html) and atom support.

 To explicitely tag a value as an atom, use the `!atom` tag, for example: